By BRIAN P.D. HANNON

 Maine scored its first Mega Millions jackpot — and someone beat the ill fortune of Friday the 13th — when a ticket purchased in the state matched the winning numbers for the lottery’s estimated $1.35 billion grand prize.

 The lucky combination of numbers drawn late Friday night were: 30, 43, 45, 46, 61 and gold Mega Ball 14.
 The winning ticket was sold at Hometown Gas & Grill in Lebanon, Maine, according to the Maine State Lottery.
+The southern Maine town of over 6,500 residents borders New Hampshire.

 The winner, whose name is not yet known, overcame steep odds of 1 in 302.6 million, which led to three months of drawings without a claim on the jackpot.